grimmlab/ForeTiS/docs/source/tutorials/tut_run_docker.rst

 HowTo: Run ForeTiS using Docker
 ======================================
 We assume that you succesfully did all steps described in :ref:`Docker workflow`: to setup ForeTiS using Docker.
-Besides this written tutorial, we recorded a :ref:`Video tutorial: Run ForeTiS with Docker` embedded below.

 Workflow
 """""""""""